Capitol Hill, Seattle: History

 Capitol Hill is home to some of Seattle's wealthiest neighborhoods, including "Millionaire's Row" along 14th Avenue E. south of Volunteer Park (family residences on tree-lined streets) and the Harvard-Belmont Landmark District.
 The neighborhood is home to many distinguished apartment houses, including several by Fred Anhalt, as well as a few surviving Classical Revival complexes such as the Blackstone Apartments.
 The neighborhood's architecture did not fare so well in the post-World War II period; architect Victor Steinbrueck wrote in 1962 of the "tremendous growth of less-than-luxury apartments" that at first "appear to be consistent with the clean, direct approach associated with contemporary architecture" but whose "open outdoor corridors" totally defeat their "large 'view' windows" by giving occupants no privacy if they leave their blinds open to enjoy the view.
 He added, "most tenants close their blinds and look for another apartment when their lease runs out."

+In the early 1970s, Seattle grouped neighborhoods into planning zones, combining Renton Hill and Capitol Hill together under the name Capitol Hill.
+The Capitol Hill neighborhood was much wealthier, more oriented towards single-family homes, and less integrated with the city than Renton Hill.

+During the 1970s, the social core of Seattle's LGBTQ community briefly moved from Pioneer Square to Renton Hill.
+It soon shifted to Capitol Hill, which has been Seattle's gayborhood ever since.

 A Fred Anhalt apartment building on Harvard Avenue E.